iQuerz/iQScript/README.md

 *Checks for updates regularly and offers to download the new version installer*

-## Current Version: 2.4.1
+## Current Version: 2.4.2
-Fixed some installation and update related bugs.
+Added dynamic location assignment for popup features.
+Minor installer logic changes.

 ## Version History:
-**v2.4**: (Added dynamic location assignment for popup features.
-Minor installer logic changes.)
 **v2.3**: (Arrow keys simulation feature now works with every keyboard layout.
 Big installer improvements.)
 **v2.2**: (Bugfixes.
 Small QOL changes.
 Hosting migrated away from GH LFS.)
 **v2.1**: (Added shift and ctrl modifiers to "Alt + 8, 9 or 0" feature.
 Installer is now packed into one `.exe`.)